m0n73/vex/README.md

 ./vex < -f proxy_list > < -l addr:port > [ -t addr:port ] [ -u username ] [ -p password ] [ -5 ] [ -a ] [ -b ] [ -h ]

 GENERAL OPTIONS:
-  -f	proxy_list	Path to the proxy list.
-Must be in
+  -f	proxy_list	Path to the proxy list (must be in
-			address:port format, one per line.
+			address:port format, one per line)
-  -l	addr:port	Local address and port the proxy
+  -l	addr:port	Local address and port
-			will connect to.
-With the -b option, the proxy will instead bind to this address.
-  -t	addr:port	Address of the target machine.
-Defaults
-			to the broadcast address and port 0.
+  -t	addr:port	Target address [default: "255.255.255.255:0"]
-  -u	username	Specify a username for SOCKS5 authentication,
+  -u	username	Username for SOCKS5 authentication, or for
-			or for the SOCKS4 userid field.
+			the SOCKS4 userid field [default: "anonymous"]
-  -b			Instead of connecting to the local address
-			bind and listen at that address.
+  -b			Bind at the local address, instead of connecting -x			Connection timeout [default: 20]
-  -h			Display this message.
+  -h			Display this message

 SOCKS5 OPTIONS:
-  -5			Use SOCKS5 protocol (SOCKS4 is the default).
+  -5			Use SOCKS5 [default: SOCKS4]
-  -a			Use User/Pass Authentication.
+  -a			Add User/Pass Authentication
-  -p	password	Specify a password for SOCKS5 authentication.
+  -p	password	Password for '-a'  [default: "pass"]
 ```

 `vex` expects a proxy-list text file.
 This file should contain addresses in